openbible-io/en_ust/README.md

       * hard heart: "refuse to obey."
   * A few abstract nouns are allowed because of the awkwardness or inadequacy of any English circumlocution.
 These include "**authority**" (when used of a person),"**sin**," "**behavior**," "**work**," "**thing**," "**time**," "**resource**,"  "**kingdom**," "**relationship**," and some nouns referring to speech ("**message**," "**saying**," etc.), although it is often possible to use a verb instead.

-#### Planned Translation Glossary for the UST

-The following entries have only been made in Mark so far, but need to be globally applied:
+These items have been completed in Mark, but need to be universally applied:
   * *apostle* The ULT will use "apostle" while the UST will use "**sent one**."
   * *apostle of Jesus Christ* The ULT will use "apostle of Jesus Christ" while the UST will use "**the Messiah Jesus sent me to represent him**."
   * *disciple* The ULT will use "disciple" while the UST will use "**apprentice**."